Your Rates Explained

 Q: If I am unable to pay my rates by the due date, what do I do?

 A: Contact the Council’s Rates Department to arrange a mutually acceptable payment plan, such as making fortnightly or monthly payments to suit your budget.
+You can set up BPAY with your bank to have your nominated sum come out automatically.

 Interest will continue to accrue on overdue amounts.
 For payment arrangement forms contact one of our offices.